Keksuccino/docs_fancymenu/fma.md

 # Using FMA Files in FancyMenu

 > **IMPORTANT**: FMA files are **NOT the same** as the **deprecated Animations** menu background type!
-FMA files are an animated **texture** format, so you add them as Image/Texture files, just like you do with PNGs, JPEGs, GIFs and APNGs.
+FMA files are an animated **texture** format, so you add them as image/texture files, just like PNGs, JPEGs, GIFs and APNGs.
 {.is-danger}

-You can use FMA files like any other animated texture format.
-FancyMenu sees it as normal texture/image, so you can use it everywhere you can set a texture to something.
+You can use FMA files like any other animated texture/image format.
+FancyMenu sees it as normal image, so you can use it everywhere you can set a texture to something, like **Image elements or Image menu backgrounds**.

 Make sure the FMA file is in the `/config/fancymenu/assets/` folder, because FancyMenu can only pick textures and other resources from its `assets` folder.